Caleb Martin NBA Playoffs Player Props: Heat vs. Celtics

-In this piece we'll examine Martin's stats and trends, helping you with your prop bets.
+Below we will look at Martin's stats and trends, helping you make good predictions on prop bets.

 Caleb Martin Prop Bets vs. the Celtics